rust-lang/rfcs/text/0000-partial-turbofish.md

 `$($tparam: ident),*`.
 If while calling `turbo::< $($tconcrete: ty),* >(...)` a suffix of the applied types can be replaced with a list of `_`s of equal length, then the suffix may be omitted entirely.
 A shorter suffix may be chosen at will.
-This also applies to *turbofish*ing types (structs, enums, ..), i.e:
+This also applies to turbofishing types (structs, enums, ..), i.e:
 `Type::< $($tconcrete: ty),* >::fun(..)`.

 In concrete terms, this entails that if `turbo::<u32, _>()` and